Avatar

 I have research and teaching experience across several areas including psychology, neuroscience, and statistics (check out the “CV” tab to see more detail).

-Research outside of my PhD has broadly focused on social cognition, decision-making, I/O psychology, and meta-science.
+I have also published in other areas such as perceptual decision-making, social cognition, goal prioritisation, and meta-science.
 In 2020 I graduated with a Bachelor of Psychological Science (Honours) from the University of Queensland (UQ).
 In my Honours year I won the McElwain prize for the best Honours thesis in Psychology and also graduated top of my cohort, winning the Australian Psychological Society Prize for UQ and a University Medal.
-For my Honours thesis I applied computational models to data from a novel experimental paradigm to better understand how time pressure affects how we prioritise different tasks– you can read the published version here.

 Data Science

 I have experience building powerful, interactive data capabilities.
 I have worked with the Good Data Institute to consolidate their internal database of volunteers and automate their intake processes.
-I also designed and deployed a web-based dashboard using R shiny that informs and visualizes several aspects of their organisation including the diversity and equity of their volunteers and project impact.
-I am also working with the University of Adelaide and the Defense Science and Technologies Group to build a software prototype that leverages state of the art NLP techniques like BERTopics and other transformer based tools, and powerful data visualization libraries such as JavaScript’s D3, to analyse how narratives emerge and spread across social media.
+I also designed and deployed a web-based dashboard using R shiny that informs and visualizes several aspects of their organisation including the diversity and equity of their volunteers and project impact (see this blog post I wrote about the project).
+I also worked with the University of Adelaide and the Defense Science and Technologies Group to build a software prototype that leverages state of the art NLP techniques like BERTopics and other transformer based tools, and powerful data visualization libraries such as JavaScript’s D3, to analyse how narratives emerge and spread across social media.

 Skills